keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 **Old Revolver.** Ranged Weapon Attack: +4 to hit, reach 50/150 ft., One Target.
 Hit: (1d8 + 2) Piercing damage.
 Reload(5)

 #### The Ambush
-As everyone drives down the road, they come across the destroyed caravan, where they can assume Marckus was taken.
+As everyone drives down the road, it begins to pour down rain. they come across the destroyed caravan, where they can assume Marckus was taken.
+As they drive up to it, they hear a loud *Ka-thunk* and a crack as they drive over a pothole that just looked like a small puddle and one of the wheels cracks.

 goblins sneak up on them, group stealth check contested against party passive perception unless they are actively looking around

-its 5 goblins, 4 normal ones and one with a revolver.
+its 4 goblins, 3 normal ones and one with a revolver.
 If any of them charge they scream "For The Hooded One!"

 After the fight if they look around they find: